ocaml-cross/opam-cross-android/README.md

 opam-cross-android
 ==================

 This repository contains an up-to-date Android toolchain featuring OCaml 4.02.3, as well as some commonly used packages.

+The supported build systems are 32-bit and 64-bit x86 Linux.
+The supported target systems are 32-bit x86 and ARM Android.

-Currently only x86_32/x86_64 Linux build systems and 32-bit targets are supported.
-If you need support for other build/target combinations, please [open an issue](https://github.com/whitequark/opam-android/issues).
+If you need support for other platforms or versions, please [open an issue](https://github.com/whitequark/opam-cross-android/issues).

 Prerequisites
 -------------

-On 64-bit Linux build systems, install `gcc-multilib` (on Debian derivatives) or equivalent.
-Android SDK or NDK are not required.
+On 64-bit Linux build systems, 32-bit libraries must be installed.
+On Debian derivatives they are provided in the `gcc-multilib` package.

 The compiled toolchain requires about 5G of disk space.